api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 # {{$frontmatter.title}}

 The OEV relay operates an off-chain sealed bid order book, allowing searchers to place private bids for data feed updates.
-The relay fills the highest bid meeting the specified conditions and grants the winning searcher exclusive rights to publish the oracle update for a certain number of blocks.
+The relay fills the highest bid(s) meeting the specified conditions and grants the winning searcher exclusive rights to publish the oracle update for a given period of time.

-Auction periods are randomized, and the relay reaches consensus between data providers on an off-chain price.
+The relay periodically reaches consensus between data providers on an off-chain price and creates an auction for this data.
 Bidders can query the relay API to check the status of their bids.
 The relay stores signed bids in its database to address potential disputes.

-## Depositing USDC into PrepaymentDepository.sol
+## Depositing USDC into PrepaymentDepository

-To interact with the OEV Relay API using your public/private key pair, deposit the USDC into the PrepaymentDepository.sol contract.
-This will create an account for your key combination.
+To interact with the OEV Relay API using your public/private key pair, deposit USDC into the PrepaymentDepository contract.
+Relay will wait until there are sufficient block confirmations and then automatically creates an account for your account and chain combination.
 Authentication for API calls requiring authorization is done through signatures with your private key.

 ::: info

-PrepaymentDepository.sol will initially be deployed on the Ethereum mainnet, but may not necessarily be deployed on the chain you are bidding for a data feed update on.
+PrepaymentDepository will initially be deployed on the Ethereum mainnet, but may not necessarily be deployed on the chain you are bidding for a data feed update on.

 :::